paed01/unnecessary.js/README.md

 Options:
 - `cwd`: Project working directory, defaults to `process.cwd()`
 - `filePattern`: Defaults to js and json extensions
-- `excludeDirs`: Array with directories to exclude.
-Default is node_modules and .git.
-Any additional directories are appended to default list
+- `excludeDirs`: Array with directories to exclude, use relative paths, e.g. `app/assets`.
+Default is `node_modules` and `.git`.
+Any additional directories are appended to default list.

 ```javascript
 // Before testing, e.g. in mocha setup